jenciso/confluent-cluster/README.md

 ## Requirements

-* 3x Centos 7 servers
+* 3 nodes running Centos 7
-* selinux
+* selinux enabled
-* firewalld
+* firewalld enabled
+* docker-ce v.17.0.3
 * Ansible >= 2.3

 ## Install

-* Define your servers in inventory file.
+* Define your servers in your inventory file.

 * Run the playbook using this inventory.